juliagcurras/normScore-development/README.md

 Main features:

 * The input for item 0 estimation is the raw data matrix, without normalization or transformation.
-The output is a correction factor with a value between 1 and 0.
+The output is a correction factor with a value from 0 to infinite.

 * For each data matrix normalized with a different method, items 1 to 6 are obtained.
 The input is the normalized data matrix, but sometimes group infomation is also required.